ECE445L/ECE445L-F22-Lab-3_4/Lab03.md

 ### 3.4 Measure Current Draw

 Measure the total current drawn by the entire system:
+1. Turn off power before connecting or disconnecting.
+2. Disconnect the USB cable from the PC.
-1. Set the DC power supply limits to 5V and 500mA
+3. Set the DC power supply limits to +5V and 500mA
-2. Connect the DC power supply to the LaunchPad's VBUS and GND
+4. Connect the DC power supply to the LaunchPad's VBUS and GND
-3. Measure the amount of current being drawn from the DC power supply
+5. Measure the amount of current being drawn from the DC power supply

 Measure the current drawn by each device:
 1. Use a multimeter to measure the current running to each device separately